thk2b/redux-structures/README.md

   Structures are functions that return a reducer and actions.
 There are different types of structures: `Value`, `HashMap`, and `List`.
 - Instances

   Instances are reducer - actions pairs, obtained by calling a structure.
-Instances are created with a unique name, so that actions only affect the reducer to which they are bound.
-Actions and reducers are coupled, in that the reducer will only match actions created by the instance's action creators.
+Instances are created with a unique name, so that actions only affect the reducer to which they are bound, and not reducers from other instances of the same structure.
+Actions and reducers are coupled: reducers only match actions created by the instance's action creators.
 In our example, an instance would be `messages` and `messagesAction`.

 ## Patterns